 We study animal-microbe interactions.
-We’re particularly interested in how these associations evolve and the underlying molecular and immunological mechanisms.
+We’re interested in how these associations evolve and the underlying molecular and immunological mechanisms.
 We blend molecular, genomic, microbiological, and experimental techniques, and we focus on insect model systems and their associated bacteria, viruses, and fungi.
 We’re located in Fordham Hall in the Department of Biology at UNC Chapel Hill.
+Our work is supported by NSF and NIGMS/NIH.

 -